-The Ride comes in two sizes, helping to fit a greater range of people.
+The Ride Removable Airbag comes in two sizes, this one and the Mammut Ride Short RAS 28L.
+This does a wonderful job of helping to fit a greater range of people.
 Both sizes run on the short side relative to the other airbag packs we tested.
-The shoulder straps are narrower and super articulated; the Ride RAS 30 is the most likely airbag pack to fit smaller women or narrower-shouldered men.
+On the Mammut Ride Short Removable, the shoulder straps are noticably narrower and super articulated; the Ride Short Removable Airbag is the most likely airbag pack to fit smaller women or narrower-shouldered men.
 Mammut uses high quality foam and an awesome articulation in the shoulder straps and waist belt, giving one of the better fits in our review.
 We also like the frame in this pack; it transferred the load to the waist belt fantastically well.

 Backcountry Pack Functionality

 The Ride RAS 30L is probably the best pack to carry a snowboard, being just a little bit better than the North Face Patrol ABS 24.
-For skiers who like A-framing their skis, the Mammut Ride Ras 30L excels.
-While there is debate as to carrying them in this style possibly affecting airbag deployment, the Ride RAS 30L gives you the option.
+For skiers who like A-framing their skis, the Mammut Ride Removable Airbag excels.
+While there is some debate as to whether carrying them in this style possibly affects airbag deployment, the Ride Removable Airbag gives you the option.
 The Ride RAS 30L was a little below average at carrying skis diagonally, offering slightly awkward straps that had the skis slipping down after long booters.

-The rideability of each pack measures how we felt they carried and moved with us while skiing and snowboarding.
-We thought the back panel and Y-shaped support stay offered a nice combination of freedom of movement and support, but the Mammut Ride RAS 30L did have one drawback.
+The performance on the down is basically each pack's "ride-ability".
+We measureed how we felt they carried and moved with us while skiing and snowboarding.
+We thought the back panel and Y-shaped support stay offered a nice combination of freedom of movement and support, but the Mammut Ride Removable Airbag did have one drawback.
 We didn't like how far out the pack stuck from our back.
 It made the pack feel more cumbersome than several other packs we tested.
 The shoulder straps fit most of our users okay, but they weren't great.
-The rideability and the small safety gear pocket were items that kept it from winning an award.
+The ride-ability and the small safety gear pocket were items that kept it from winning an award.

 Overall Cost Breakdown

-At just under 7 lbs the Mammut Ride RAS 30 is in the middle of the road.
-It is around half a pound lighter than the ABS Vario 40 but around a half a pound heavier than The North Face Patrol 24 or the Backcountry Access Float 32.
-The Snowpulse Lite 35 is a pound and a half lighter but is far less durable.
+At around 6lbs and a half pounds the Mammut Ride Removable Airbag is in the middle of the road, to maybe slightly on the lighter side of airbag packs on the market.
+It is around half a pound lighter than either the the Black Diamond Halo 28 JetForce (7lbs 3oz) or the Black Diamond Saga 40 JetForce but around a half a pound heavier than the Backcountry Access Float 22.
+The Mammut Light Removable Airbag is a pound and a half lighter but has less features.

 — Ian Nicholson